-Step 4: Install the new engine air filter by placing it inside the housing with the rubber rim facing up.
+Step 4: Note how the existing air filter is installed.
+Install the new engine air filter by placing it inside the housing with the rubber rim facing up.
 Ensure it’s seated properly and snugly inside the housing.

 Step 5: Close the filter housing and replace any fasteners (screws, clips, etc.) removed in Step Two.
-Close the hood.
+Close the hood, and pat yourself on the back for a job well done (and a bit of beer money saved too).
 That’s it!

-Engine air filters should be replaced regularly.
-The short answer for when to replace yours is: It depends.
-Your vehicle’s year, make, and model, how you drive, and even where you drive -- if it happens to be in an area that’s hotter or more polluted than normal -- can all affect the filter-changing schedule.
+All air filters, including engine air filters, should be replaced regularly.
+The short answer for exactly when to replace yours is: It depends.
+Your vehicle’s year, make, and model, how you drive, and even where you drive — if it happens to be in an area that’s hotter or more polluted than normal — can all affect the filter-changing schedule.
 The easiest way to know for sure how often to change the engine air filter is to check the maintenance section of your owner’s manual or simply Google to find the manufacturer’s recommended service interval.
 This can vary widely from 15,000 miles in severe driving conditions to as much as 45,000 miles.

-A simple visual inspection can provide a “status check.”
+A visual inspection is usually enough to provide a “status check.”
 New filters are stark white or off-white.
 A dirty engine air filter will usually look dirty with visible dirt, dust, or stains inside the pleats.
-If in doubt, any reputable mechanic in your area will be able to tell you for sure.
+If in doubt, any reputable car mechanic in your area will be able to tell you for sure.
 As a rule of thumb, most average drivers should be able to go one to two years before needing a new air filter.
 A word of warning: Any mechanic who recommends a new engine air filter every time you bring your vehicle in for an oil change (i.e., every 3,000-5,000 miles) is a red flag.